borekb/shoptet-oauth-helper/README.md

 ### ZEIT Now

-Deploy to Now using something like:
+Deploy to Now with the following environment variables:

 ```
 now \